c-core-labs/drift-forecasting/README.md

 The script requires only the following four inputs:

 •	The root path to be created to store the metocean data (rootpath_to_metdata),
-•	The path to the wgrib tool (wgrib_path) to convert grib2 files to NetCDF,
 •	The number of forecast hours to be obtained (forecast_hours): o	This must be at least 3 and not more than 84 since the air temperature and solar radiation data are provided at 3-hour intervals and the ocean data are provided out to 84 hours (3.5 days), and
 •	Whether or not forecast sea ice data should be downloaded (si_toggle=True or False).